pmuens/discuss/README.md

 3. `cd` into the root of the project.
 Run `npm install` to install all necessary NPM dependencies for the Serverless project.

 4. Run `cd backend/lib && npm install && cd ../../` to install the NPM dependencies for the GraphQL backend.

+5. Run `serverless endpoint deploy --all` to deploy the CORS enabled endpoints

+### Client
+1. Run `cd client/src && npm install && cd ../../` tin install the NPM dependencies for the client.

+2. Replace the `API_URL` in `client/src/app/js/actions/index.js` with your deployed endpoint (the root of the endpoint)

+3. Run `npm start` to run the client locally

+4. Run `npm run build` to build the client

+5. Run `serverless client deploy` to host the frontend with the help of an S3 bucket

 ---